1992clement/iwd-jobinterview/README.md

 ```
 That way, we can easily add new kind of DAO to access different kind of storage. \
 Also, DAO concerning the same kind of storage can share methods through the BaseDao.php \
+Finally, /interfaces regroups the interfaces implemented by the different DAO.
+They are organized by ressource, that way we can change the method to retrieve a specific resource in the future, simply by switching the DAO, without impacting the rest of the code.

 ### /src/Entity
 Resources structure definition.

-### /src/Interfaces/DAO
-Interfaces implemented by the DAO.
-They are organized by ressource, that way we can change the DAO retrieving a specific resource in the future without impacting the rest of the code.